 That’s not how that works, Ferris.
 Ferris likes to cut class, but apparently he skipped driver’s education one too many times.

-This whole movie happened because Ferris Bueller faked a stomach cramp, leaned over, and licked his hands — making them clammy and he appears to be sick to his concerned mother.
+This whole movie happened because Ferris Bueller faked a stomach cramp, leaned over, and licked his hands — making them clammy.
+So his concerned mother let him stay home from school, for the 9th time that semester.

 - Ferris: It’s a little childish and stupid, but then, so is high school.